 Ensemble played in Big and Small halls of St-Petersburg Philarmony and in different festivals: “Earlymusic” festival in St-Petersburg (2014), “Baroque & Classics” in Nizhnij Novgorod (2014), ZAMUS Alte Musikfest in Cologne (2016), Melzower Sommerkonzerte in Brandenburg (2016).
 The performance of Ensemble “Ludus Instrumentalis” was highly estimated by well-known musicians such as Paolo Pandolfo, Hiro Kurosaki, Gerald Hambitzer, Francesco Corti, Juan Manuel Quintana, Michael Schneider and others.

 Ensemble “Ludus Instrumentalis” has large concert repertoire, which includes pieces of different styles from early baroque till late classicism.
 Apart from works by well-known baroque composers “Ludus Instrumentalis” discovers and performs also music of forgotten and unknown composers.
-“Ludus” created different programms such as “Hommage a Corelli”, “Bizzarria”, “Les Gouts Reunis”, “Berliner Schule”, "Around Bach" and others.
+“Ludus” created different programms such as “Way of Dreams”, “Hommage a Corelli”, “Bach and Luther”, “Bizzarria”, “Les Gouts Reunis”, “Berliner Schule” and others.